HomeCalculatorsConstructionSteel Weight Calculator

 Frequently Asked Questions

-Steel bar weight is calculated by multiplying the cross-sectional area by the bar's length and the density of steel (0.2836 lb per cubic inch).
-The Steel Weight Calculator handles this automatically for round, square, or rectangular bars — just select your shape and enter the dimensions.
+Steel bar weight comes from multiplying the cross-sectional area by the bar's length and the density of steel (0.2836 lb per cubic inch).
+This calculator handles that automatically for round, square, or rectangular bars, pick your shape and enter the dimensions.

 For a round bar, cross-sectional area equals π times the radius squared (radius being half the diameter), and weight per piece equals that area multiplied by length and the steel density of 0.2836 lb per cubic inch.
 This calculator applies that formula automatically when you select the Round shape option.

 For a square bar, cross-sectional area is simply the side length squared.
 For a rectangular bar, area is the first side length multiplied by the second side length.
-In both cases, weight per piece equals that area multiplied by length and the steel density of 0.2836 lb per cubic inch.
+Both cases use the same weight formula: area multiplied by length and the steel density of 0.2836 lb per cubic inch.

-This calculator uses a standard mild steel density of 0.2836 lb per cubic inch (about 7,850 kg per cubic meter), the widely accepted value for carbon and mild steel bar stock.
-Stainless or alloy steel will vary slightly from this figure, typically by less than 5%.
+This calculator uses a standard mild steel density of 0.2836 lb per cubic inch (about 7,850 kg per cubic meter), the widely accepted figure for carbon and mild steel bar stock.
+Stainless or alloy steel varies slightly from this, typically by less than 5%, so treat results as a close estimate rather than a mill-certified figure for those alloys.

-A 1 in diameter round steel bar weighs approximately 2.67 lb per linear foot, based on the standard steel density used in this calculator.
-This is a commonly referenced figure in fabrication and machining for quick length-to-weight conversions.
+A 1 in diameter round steel bar weighs approximately 2.67 lb per linear foot, based on the standard steel density used here.
+This is a commonly referenced figure in fabrication and machining shops for quick length-to-weight conversions without pulling out a calculator.

-Select the Bar Shape — Round, Square, or Rectangular.
-Enter Dimension 1 (diameter for round, side length for square or the first side for rectangular), and enter Dimension 2 only if you selected Rectangular.
-Set the Length and Quantity, and the calculator returns the Total Weight and Weight per Piece.
+Select the Bar Shape, Round, Square, or Rectangular.
+Enter Dimension 1 (diameter for round, side length for square, or the first side for rectangular), and enter Dimension 2 only if you selected Rectangular.
+Set the Length and Quantity, and the calculator returns Total Weight and Weight per Piece.

-The three shapes differ only in how cross-sectional area is calculated — round bars use a circle's area formula, square bars use side-squared, and rectangular bars multiply two different side lengths.
-Once area is known, the weight formula (area × length × density) is identical across all three shapes.
+The three shapes only differ in how cross-sectional area is calculated, round bars use a circle's area formula, square bars use side-squared, and rectangular bars multiply two different side lengths.
+Once area is known, the weight formula (area × length × density) is identical across all three.

 A round bar has less cross-sectional area than a square bar with the same outer dimension, since a circle inscribed in a square only covers about 78.5% of the square's area.
-This means a round bar weighs noticeably less than a square bar of the same diameter/side and length.
+That means a round bar weighs noticeably less than a square bar of the same diameter/side and length, worth knowing before you assume two profiles are interchangeable by weight.

-Steel bar stock is typically priced and shipped by weight, so an accurate total weight figure is essential for getting correct freight quotes and calculating material costs for a fabrication job.
-Multiplying total weight by your supplier's price per pound gives an accurate cost estimate before ordering.
+Steel bar stock is typically priced and shipped by weight, so an accurate total weight figure is essential for getting a correct freight quote and calculating material costs before ordering.
+Multiply total weight by your supplier's price per pound to get an accurate cost estimate ahead of time, rather than being surprised at checkout.

-The calculator supports bar dimensions from 0.1 in up to 24 in for diameter or side length, and lengths from 1 in up to 1,200 in (100 ft), covering everything from small precision stock to long structural bar and rod lengths.
+It supports bar dimensions from 0.1 in up to 24 in for diameter or side length, and lengths from 1 in up to 1,200 in (100 ft), covering everything from small precision stock to long structural bar and rod lengths in one tool.

 Also known as